rmribeiro/community/readme.md

 Nice to e-meet you!

-This is a group for developers interesting in sharing and learning about software development.
+This is a group for developers interested in sharing and learning about software development.

 Read about our [motivation](https://me.io/motivation) and learn more about [the group](https://me.io/group-intro)